 Modern Slavery Statement

-Modern Slavery Statement 2021/2022
+Modern Slavery Statement 2023/2024

 Introduction

-We operate a zero-tolerance policy in respect of all forms of modern slavery, forced/compulsory labour and human trafficking, whether in our own global operations or in our supply chains.
+As in previous years, adm continues to make efforts to ensure that modern slavery, in all its forms, is not taking place within our business or wider value chain. adm is committed to act in accordance with the UN Guiding Principles on Business and Human Rights and continues to develop responsible sourcing practices to improve labour standards and human rights throughout our entire scope of operations.
+We operate a zero-tolerance policy in respect of all forms of modern slavery, forced/compulsory labour and human trafficking, whether in our own operations or in our supply chains.
 Striving to meet our objectives for the coming year, we are strongly committed to guarding against slavery and human trafficking in our global operations.
-Due to our continuous growth within the territories we are present in, we have again made further improvements to our practices to ensure that modern slavery risks are managed effectively.
+Due to our continuous growth globally, we have again made further improvements to our practices to ensure that modern slavery risks are managed effectively.

 Our Policies

-We are continuously developing our Corporate Social Responsibility (CSR) strategy based on the UN Global Compact’s four pillars of human rights, labour standards, environmental and anti-corruption principles and with reference to the United Nations Guiding Principles on Business and Human Rights.
-We have further implemented an Anti-Bribery and Anti-Corruption Policy for all of our suppliers, and an Anti-Slavery and Human Trafficking Policy with the aim of ensuring that modern slavery is not taking place anywhere in our business or in any of supply chains.
-The Anti-Bribery and Anti-Corruption Policy was reviewed and updated in February 2020.
-We strive to ensure these principles underpin everything that we do, from sourcing responsibly to ensuring the rights of every worker affiliated with the adm Group are safeguarded and protected. adm has a range of HR policies which set out certain minimum standards regarding the human rights of its staff.
+adm has implemented a number of policies such as an Anti-Bribery and Anti-Corruption Policy for all of our suppliers and global employees, and an Anti-Slavery and Human Trafficking Policy with the aim to ensure that modern slavery is not taking place anywhere in our business or global supply chains.
+The Anti-Bribery and Anti-Corruption Policy was reviewed and updated in May 2022.
+We strive to ensure these principles underpin everything that we do, from sourcing responsibly to making sure the rights of every worker affiliated with the adm Group are safeguarded and protected. adm has a range of HR policies which set out certain minimum standards regarding the human rights of its staff.

-Other events in 2019, saw the introduction of adm’s Whistleblowing Policy which includes an independent global ethics helpline providing an option for anonymous reporting.
-The policy is designed to encourage employees to report matters either internally or to an independent body (at their option), without fear of reprisal.
-If reported internally, employees can speak to our Whistleblowing Officer.
-If externally, the helpline is provided worldwide (via international free phone numbers) and uses interpretation services for non-English speaking callers.
-If an employee would rather not speak to someone, they may contact the independent third party via a dedicated or generic e-mail option.
+2019 saw the introduction of adm’s Whistleblowing Policy which includes an independent global ethics helpline available in multiple languages, Safecall, providing an option for anonymous reporting.
+The policy was reviewed and updated in May 2022 and is designed to encourage employees to report matters of concern either internally or to an independent body (at their option), without fear of reprisal.
+If reported internally, employees can speak to our dedicated Whistleblowing Officer.
+For any matters reported externally the helpline is provided worldwide (via international free phone numbers) using interpretation services for non-English speakers.
+If an employee would rather not talk to someone, they may contact the independent third party via a dedicated or generic e-mail option.
+Once a claim is submitted either internally, or via the Safecall service, adm will launch an investigation into the claim in line with adm’s Whistleblowing Policy.

 Due Diligence & Supplier Adherence